saylesss88/nix-book/src/nix/hardening_networking.md

 protocols to scramble this information, protecting your queries and responses from being intercepted and viewed by others.

+> ❗ NOTE: There are many other ways for someone monitoring your traffic to see
+> what domain you looked up via DNS that it's effectiveness is questionable
+> without also using Tor or a VPN.

 There are 3 main types of DNS protection:

 - **DNS over HTTPS (DoH)**: Uses the HTTPS protocol to encrypt data between the